Maroon Leather Round Base Desk Lamp – Club Horizon

 Manufacturer: To be appraised.

-Other versions: Made in several colours and sizes and also made with a square foot.
-Exists also as a floor lamp.
+Other versions: This maroon leather round base desk lamp was made in several colours and sizes and also made with a square base.
+It was also produced as a floor lamp.

-These table lamps were made for many years, at least since the 1950s and probably produced by several different companies.
-This one is made in the 1980s, it has it’s original wiring, switch and plug from that period.
+These table lamps were made for many years, at least since the 1950s and probably produced by different companies.
+This one is made in the early 1980s, it has its original wiring, switch and plug from that period.

-This light has the logo of a club printed on it: “Club Horizon Antwerpen“.
-A search in the national official journal of Belgium didn’t bring any elucidation, so this light must be from before 1983.
+This leather desk lamp has the logo of a club printed on it: “Club Horizon Antwerpen“.
+A search in the national official journal of Belgium didn’t bring any elucidation, so this lamp must be from before 1983.
 A search in the database of the Belgian Official Gazette is possible until 1983.